Niki-89-AI/SCARA-Kinematics-Analysis/README.md

 # SCARA-Kinematics-Analysis
 This repository features a kinematic analysis of a 3-DOF SCARA robot.
 It includes DH parameter derivation, forward and inverse kinematics solvers in MATLAB, and trajectory tracking simulations in Simulink.
 The project demonstrates a complete workflow from mathematical modeling to following a square trajectory in a 3D workspace.

 PROJECT OVERVIEW
 ----------------
-This repository contains the complete kinematic analysis and trajectory simulation for a 3-degree-of-freedom (3-DOF) SCARA manipulator.
-The project covers theoretical DH parameter derivation, numerical solvers in MATLAB, and model-based simulation in Simulink.

 1. MATHEMATICAL MODELING
 ------------------------